eshiett1995/http-mobile.okra.ng/README.md

 1. OnSuccess
 2. OnError
 3. OnClose
+**note :** `onSuccess` and `OnError` gets called before the OnClose, so adding a flag to help you distiguish what onClose should do if OnSuccess or OnError may be needed.

 #### OnSuccess
 OnSuccess sends back the response of the okra process, this include the `auth` `identity` `balance` and `transaction`.